 Put the bottom book with it’s spine facing outwards, then the second book can be tilted to the left by 15 or 20 degrees, then the next book can be tilted to the right by 15 or 20 degrees.

-Try various placements to see what works best in the space you’re using them for decorating.
+Try various placements to see what works best in the space you’re using them.

 Lay a few down in stacks, and place a small figurine or candle on them.